Saturday, June 02, 2012

 -- Robert Frost

-"Stuttering panorama," Olbrich Botanical Gardens, Madison -- I accidentally shot one frame twice and the Pano app dutifully repeated it when stitching the panorama, accidentally creating a metaphor for something or other.
+What if there's really just one road?
+I was making a panorama with the iPhone at Olbrich Botanical Gardens when I accidentally shot one frame twice.
+The Pano app dutifully repeated it when stitching the panorama, accidentally creating a metaphor for something or other.

 Monday, May 28, 2012